790 words

 “Okay, this sounds important… but also kind of intimidating?”

-You’re not alone.
 But here’s the good news: Git isn’t scary — it’s an essential tool that’ll make your coding life much easier.
-Let’s walk through your first Git setup and commit, step by step — no jargon, no stress.

-What Is Git, Really?
+What Is Git, Really?#

 Think of your code like a project notebook.
 You want to: